-House Bill No. introduced by E. Stafman establishes the "Prevent Suicide through a Voluntary Do-Not-Sell List Act" in Montana, which aims to enhance suicide prevention efforts by allowing individuals to voluntarily waive their firearm rights.
+House Bill No. introduced by E. Stafman establishes the "Prevent Suicide through a Voluntary Do-Not-Sell List Act," which aims to enhance suicide prevention efforts by allowing individuals to voluntarily waive their firearm rights.
 The bill creates a national list that restricts individuals from purchasing firearms and outlines the procedures for both adding and removing individuals from this list.
-Key features include the availability of waiver forms through state and local agencies, confidentiality protections for participants, and penalties for false statements on waiver documents.
-The legislation also emphasizes that voluntary waivers will not lead to discrimination in accessing services, except in specific job-related situations.
+Key features include the availability of voluntary waiver forms through state agencies, confidentiality protections for participants, and penalties for false statements on waiver documents.
+The bill also amends existing laws related to firearm permits and introduces new sections detailing the voluntary waiver process, including expedited removal options through the court system.

 Statutes affected: LC Text: 45-8-312, 45-8-314, 45-8-321